 The official poster for the series was created by Kyle Lambert.
 It was done in an art style inspired by acclaimed poster/album artwork artist Drew Struzan, who has created official posters for Star Wars (1977), "Indiana Jones," Back to the Future (1985), E.T. the Extra-Terrestrial (1982), and several others.

-The Duffer Brothers originally wanted to make a remake of Stephen King's It, but were turned down.
-Finn Wolfhard was offered the role of Richie in It (2017) before he was chosen to play Mike Wheeler.
-However due to development delays with 'It' (2017)_, Wolfhard became available to participate in both projects.
+The Duffer Brothers originally wanted to direct the remake of Stephen King's It, but were turned down.
+Finn Wolfhard (who was always the first choice to play Mike) was already attached to play Richie in It (2017).
+However, production delays caused filming of that project to be pushed back a year, therefore making Wolfhard available to participate in both projects.

 The series's logo resembles the font used on the covers for the original 1980s editions of Stephen King novels, notably Cujo and Christine.

 The Demogorgon, according to Dragon Magazine, is considered the most powerful villain in the first edition of Advanced Dungeons and Dragons.
 It rules as a Demon Prince of the Abyss, an ever-changing plane of chaotic evil.

 The password to enter 'castle byers' is "Radagast".
 He is one of the wizards featured in The Lord of The Rings, and who appeared in Peter Jackson's Hobbit films.

 The quarry scene in Chapter Two: The Weirdo on Maple Street is the same location used in The Walking Dead (2010) Season 1, most notably episode 4, "Vatos."
 The quarry also appears in the Netflix movie "The Fundamentals of Caring"